 The last two weddings we have covered gave us a unique insight on the overlooked needs of struggling couples who are getting married.
 A couple's wedding day is one of the most important days of their lives, and they should at least have a high quality picture to hang up on their wall for their children and grandchildren to admire for years and generations to come.
 Our minds have been made up.

 Hello Giving Tree.

-Your Florida-based photographers, lover of all great foods, music and weddings.
+Your Missouri-based photographers, lover of all great foods, music, laughter and weddings.